seanauff/metermon/README.md

 ## Usage

 1. Ensure you have a rtl_tcp instance that is listening for new connections.
+I have been using this [docker container](https://github.com/radiowitness/librtlsdr-docker).

 2. Run the container or script using instructions below.

-3. Subscribe to the output topic, `metermon/output`, with the data consumer of your choice.
+3. Subscribe to the mqtt output topic, `metermon/output`, with the data consumer of your choice.

+4. Process with your data consumer of choice.
+An [example telegraf config](../telegraf_example.conf) is provided.

 ## Running via Docker